 The Audit Committee's Policies and Procedures for the Engagement of the Principal Outside Auditing Firm provides for pre-approval of all audit, audit-related, tax and other permissible non-audit services provided by our principal independent registered public accounting firm on an annual basis and individual engagements as needed.
 The policy also requires additional approval of any engagements that were previously approved but are anticipated to exceed pre-approved fee levels.
-The policy permits the Audit Committee chairperson to pre-approve principal independent registered public accounting firm services where the Company deems it necessary or advisable that such services commence prior to the next regularly scheduled Audit Committee meeting (provided that the Audit Committee chairperson must report to the full Audit Committee on any pre-approval determinations.
+The policy permits the Audit Committee chairperson to pre-approve principal independent registered public accounting firm services where the Company deems it necessary or advisable that such services commence prior to the next regularly scheduled Audit Committee meeting (provided that the Audit Committee on any pre-approval determinations).

 The Audit Committee pre-approved all of the audit fees, auditrelated fees and tax fees set forth in the table above.
-The Board of Directors unanimously recommends that the stockholders vote "FOR" the ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for the fiscal year ending January 2, 2021
+The Board of Directors unanimously recommends that the stockholders vote "FOR" the ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for the fiscal year ending January 1, 2022.